 … and they work!

-You can try any of the above individual remedies above or use a ready-made product to prevent and treat bug bites on dogs.
+You can try any of the above individual remedies above or use a ready-made product.